CCS PARENT Dashboard

 Thank you so much for your attention to this important matter concerning the health of our students.

 All school lunches will be prepaid and charged to the FACTS Prepay Account.
 No cash will be accepted for lunches or snacks.
-Lunch service will begin on the first day of school, Wednesday, August 16, for elementary students and Thursday, August 17, for secondary students.
-Secondary students will receive free lunch on the first day of school (see below for details).
+Lunch service will begin on Wednesday, September 3, with a free pizza lunch for all students.
+Elementary pre-orders for Thursday and Friday will be open for ordering on Wednesday, August 27 and are due Sunday, August 31.

 All elementary school lunches must be ordered in advance no later than Sunday evening for the entire upcoming school week.
 Secondary lunches will not be preordered.